aquasecurity/tfsec/docs/checks/azure/network/disable-rdp-from-internet.md

 title: RDP access should not be accessible from the Internet, should be blocked on port 3389
 ---

+# RDP access should not be accessible from the Internet, should be blocked on port 3389

 ### Default Severity: <span class="severity critical">critical</span>

 ### Explanation